Partial Quantifier Elimination By Certificate Clauses: Introduction

 \section{Introduction}

 In this paper, we consider the following problem.
 Let $F_1(X,Y), F_2(X,Y)$ be propositional formulas in conjunctive normal form (CNF)\footnote{Every formula is a propositional CNF formula unless otherwise stated.
 Given a CNF formula $F$ represented as the conjunction of clauses $C_1 \wedge \dots \wedge C_k$, we will also consider $F$ as the \ti{set} of clauses \s{C_1,\dots,C_k}. } where $X,Y$ are sets of variables.
 Given \prob{X}{F_1\!\wedge\!F_2}, find a quantifier-free formula $F^*_1(Y)$ such that $\prob{X}{F_1 \wedge F_2}\equiv F^*_1\wedge\prob{X}{F_2}$.
 In contrast to quantifier elimination (QE), only a part of the formula gets ``unquantified'' here.
-So, this problem is called \ti{partial} QE (PQE)~\cite{hvc-14}.
+So, this problem is called \ti{partial} QE (PQE)~\cite{hvc-14,pqe_page}.
 We will refer to $F^*_1$ as a \ti{solution} to PQE.
 Like SAT, PQE is a way to cope with the complexity of QE.
 But in contrast to SAT that is a \ti{special} case of QE (where all variables are quantified), PQE \ti{generalizes} QE.
 The latter is just a special case of PQE where $F_2\!=\!\emptyset$ and the entire formula is unquantified.
-Interpolation~\cite{craig,ken03} is also a special case of PQE~\cite{tech_rep_pc_lor}.

 The appeal of PQE is twofold.
 First, it can be much more efficient than QE if $F_1$ is a \ti{small} part of the formula.
-Second, PQE provides a language for performing \ti{incremental} computing.
-So, PQE can be used to design methods for solving new problems (like property generation considered in this paper).
-Besides, PQE facilitates the development of new approaches to known problems like SAT~\cite{south_korea,hvc-14}, equivalence checking~\cite{fmcad16}, model checking~\cite{mc_no_inv2}, interpolation~\cite{tech_rep_pc_lor}, test generation~\cite{inc_props} and so on.
+Second, PQE facilitates the development of new approaches to various verification problems like SAT~\cite{south_korea}, equivalence checking~\cite{fmcad16}, model checking~\cite{tech_rep_pc_lor} and so on.

 We solve PQE by \ti{redundancy based reasoning}.
 Its introduction is motivated by the following observations.
 First, $F_1 \wedge F_2 \imp F^*_1$ and $F^*_1 \wedge \prob{X}{F_1 \wedge F_2}$ $\equiv$ $F^*_1 \wedge \prob{X}{ F_2}$.
 Thus, a formula $F^*_1$ implied by $F_1 \wedge F_2$ becomes a solution as soon as $F^*_1$ makes the clauses of $F_1$ \ti{redundant}.
 Second, one can prove clauses of $F_1$ redundant\footnote{By ''proving a clause $C$ redundant'', we mean showing that $C$ is redundant after adding (if necessary) some new clauses. } one by one.
 The redundancy of a clause $C \in F_1$ can be proved by using $(F_1 \cup F_2) \setminus \s{C}$ to derive a clause $K$ implying $C$.
 We refer to $K$ as a \ti{certificate clause}.
 Importantly, one can produce $K$ even if $(F_1 \cup F_2) \setminus \s{C}$ does not imply $C$.
 This becomes possible if one allows generation of clauses preserving \ti{equisatisfiability} rather than equivalence.